glubsy/tumblrmapper/README.md

 Fortunately for us, they also keep \_raw original files on their CDN.

-Unfortunately, they do no document this anywhere, it's essentially hidden from the public.
+Unfortunately, they do not document this anywhere, it's essentially hidden from the public eye and knowledge.

 The original \_raw files are hidden behind paths such as:
 `http://data.tumblr.com/{SHA1}/tumblr_{hash}1{hash}_raw.jpg`
 where {SHA1} is the sha1sum of the _original_ file (the \_raw one).

-This makes it impossible to retrieve files without knowing the sha1 checksum beforehand (TODO: write a script to brute-force SHA1 for each 4000 files to recover...)
+This makes it impossible to retrieve files without knowing the sha1 checksum beforehand (TODO: write a script to brute-force SHA1 for each files to recover...?)

 This tool scrapes all URLs on a supplied list of tumblr blogs and stores the following in a firebird database, in the hopes to find URLs for each \_1280 file already downloaded:
 * Blog names, total posts, last updated
-* Posts, remote\_id, post URL
+* Posts, post URL, reblogged\_id (remote\_id)
-* Posts' context (text content only) and most importantly
+* Posts' context (text content only) optionally and most importantly
-* File's URLs (both tumblr's and all other detected valid URLs inside each post)
+* File's URLs (all valid URLS found in each post)

-Optionally, if you have a list of \_1280 files, you can store them in the DB and look for the corresponding \_raw files with provided tools.
+Optionally, if we have a premade list of \_1280 files, we can store them in the DB and look for the corresponding \_raw files with provided tools.

 ## How to use: